verdog/super-litefite/README.md

 # super litefite
 super litefite is a local multiplayer fiting (haha get it?) game in a top-down perspective. hopefully i'll encorperate some lite (hehe haha) mechanics too.

-it's called "super" litefite because i scrapped the original game and started from scratch a second time and wanted to be cheeky.
-i feel that it was a good decision.
+it's called "super" litefite because i scrapped the original game and started from scratch a second time. i feel that it was a good decision.

 ## dependencies